gsemet/python-module-cookiecutter/README.rst

 -------------

 You will need to configure `.travis.yml` to enable automatic PyPi deployment, or use the provided `travis_pypi_setup.py` script.
-Beware your Yaml file will be overwritten, you will have to merge it manually.
+Beware your Yaml file will be overwritten, you will have to set the format back manually.